te222uh/MySmartGreenhouse/README.md

 ### Connecting the led

-Before connecting the led we need to calculate the optimal additional resistance needed to meet the led specification that reads 2V and 25mA.
+Before connecting the LED we need to calculate the optimal additional resistance needed to meet the LED specification that reads 2V and 25mA.
 Since the plus circuit on the breadboard delivers 3.3V we need to lower the voltage with at least 1.3V.
 We calculate the resistance needed to achieve that using the formula R = U/I which gives us 1.3V/0.025A = 52Ω.
 The smallest resistor I have is 330Ω which will result in a dimmer led but not damage it.
-I test using the 330Ω resistance and think it doesn't dim the led to much.
+I test using the 330Ω resistance and think it doesn't dim the LED to much.

-Connect pins on the led as following:
+Connect pins on the LED as following:

--   The longer led leg (anode) is connected to the 330Ω resistance on breadboard
+-   The longer LED leg (anode) is connected to the 330Ω resistance on breadboard

 -   The resistance is connected to pin 22 (GP17) on Pico

--   The shorter led leg (cathode) is connected to minus on the breadboard
+-   The shorter LED leg (cathode) is connected to minus on the breadboard

 <img src="./media/image20.png">